api3dao/airnode/packages/airnode-examples/README.md

 ### 19. (Only if deploying to a cloud provider) Remove Airnode from the cloud provider

-If you want to tear down the Airnode from the cloud provider run:
+If you wish to tear down the Airnode from the cloud provider run:

 ```sh
 yarn remove-airnode
 ```

-This will use the deployer to remove the Airnode lambdas from the cloud provider.
+This will use the deployer to remove the Airnode functions from the cloud provider.

 ## For developers